 Two sentenced in child abuse case

 Sep.
-28—LOCKPORT — A pair of Lewiston women are heading to state prison and the county jail after being sentenced for the abuse of two small children in what Niagara County Court Judge Matthew J. Murphy III called a "chamber of horrors."
+28—A pair of Lewiston women are heading to state prison and the county jail after being sentenced for the abuse of two small children in what Niagara County Court Judge Matthew J. Murphy III called a "chamber of horrors."

 Murphy sentenced Christina DeGroff to two concurrent terms of 3 years in prison and 3 years post release supervision for her guilty plea to two counts of second-degree assault.
 He tacked on a concurrent term of 1 to 3 years for a guilty plea of a count of reckless endangerment and gave DeGroff an unconditional discharge for two counts of endangering the welfare of a child.